What happens in a Cancer Care Support Group?

 Do I have to share?

-No support group will ever force you to participate.
+No group will force you to participate.
 Not everyone feels ready to share personal information with strangers right away, so it’s okay to just listen until you feel ready.
-Often listening to other people’s stories can provide comfort and provide needed information, and this can prepare you to begin to support others you may encounter in the future who struggling with similar challenges.
+Often listening to other people’s stories can provide you with comfort and useful information.
+This can also prepare you to support others you may meet who are struggling with similar challenges.

 It’s likely that you will hear interesting and powerful stories in a support group.
 But these stories should be kept in the group, and you should respect the privacy of others.
 While you’re welcome to share your own thoughts on the subject with friends and family, remember that a group works best when you respect other people’s stories and personal information.